KevinBollengier/AIChallenge/README.md

 #### Why analyse tweets?

 Originally I wanted to use this method to categorize Jihadi tweets, due to lack of a good dataset, I chose to extend the the problem to something more general.
-Nowadays "social-media" is a great source of big data.
+Nowadays "social-media" is a wonderful source of big data.
 The possibilities are endless.
 Marketing departments can use tweets to check how people feel about a newly released product to quickly adapt their marketing strategies.

-For example: Star Wars Battlefront II was released on november 17 and received a lot of backlash due to the pay to win in the game.
-If they use the Twitter API they can quickly get a view on how many users are tweeting negative things about the game.
+For example: Star Wars Battlefront II was released on november 17 and received a lot of backlash due to the pay to win strategy incorporated in the game mechanics.
+When using the Twitter API, the SWB II team can quickly obtain an overview of how many users are tweeting about their new product, and can categorize them in positive and negative feelings toward their new game.

 ```
 python Main.py Datasets/negative_tweets.json Datasets/positive_tweets.json